Skip to content

 In 1952, Mr. Raymond F. Annan joined the firm, and the name was changed to Harkness Henry & Annan, marking a new chapter in the firm’s history.

 In 1964 Harkness Henry & Annan acquired the practice of Gerald Briggs (this line of the firm dated back to 1907 when William Tudhope started his firm.
-He partnered with Gerald Briggs in 1920 and he continued this firm up to the date of his death and the acquisition by Harkness Henry and Annan)
+He had partnered with Gerald Briggs in 1920 and he continued this firm up to the date of his death and the acquisition by Harkness Henry and Annan)

 In 1965, Mr. Harkness retired, having played a pivotal role in shaping the firm’s direction and success.